tamdao/todo/README.md

 This is where your `redux-tookit` will live, contains each global slice or config

 **theme**
-Here is the themes for your application, including spacing, color, and font.
+Here is the themes for application, including spacing, color, and font.

 ## Build Process